 Located just north of Helliwell Provincial Park, Whaling Station Bay has one of the more popular beaches on Hornby Island, with nice homes lining the surrounding hills.
 To get there you turn at the Co-op and follow St. John’s Point Road to Anderson Drive where you will pass a number of small beach accesses, each with a few parking spots.

 Another wide beach with safe, shallow water, Whaling Station Bay is a terrific place for families to settle in for the day.
 On the busy days of summer the atmosphere can be very festive, often including group games of beach volleyball.

-While the former whaling station is long gone, wildlife lovers will enjoy exploring the tide pools that appear during certain tide cycles, many birds frequent the area and sometimes you can even spot eagles hunting perch.
+While the former whaling station is long gone, wildlife lovers will enjoy exploring the tide pools, many birds frequent the area and sometimes you can even spot eagles hunting perch.